Publications by category

 Wills J (2012).
 Place and Politics.
 In (Ed) Spatial Politics: Essays for Doreen Massey, 133-145.

 Datta K, McIlwaine C, Herbert J, Evans Y, May J, Wills J (2011).
 Chapter 35: Global Workers for Global Cities: Low Paid Migrant Labour in London.
-In (Ed) International Handbook of Globalization and World Cities.
+In (Ed) International Handbook of Globalization and World Cities, Edward Elgar Publishing.

 Datta K, McIlwaine C, Herbert J, Evans Y, May J, Wills J (2011).
 Global workers for global cities: Low paid migrant labour in London.
 In (Ed) International Handbook of Globalization and World Cities, 390-397.